Ibbs620/ScheduleBot/README.md

 Schedule a message spam at any future date and time.

-Set spams to repeat every day, week, month or year.
+Set messages to repeat every day, week, month or year.

+Speak in voice channels with Google TTS.

+Start ratio battles against your friends by replying "ratio" to one of their messages.